Skip to Main Content

 Included Meals: Breakfast, Lunch

 Today, you will enjoy the best of the West Coast Wilderness Trail on an enchanting ride that leads you from the hills above Hokitika to the shores of the Tasman Sea.
 After breakfast, shuttle a short distance to Lake Kaniere and hop on the West Coast Wilderness Trail, part of the New Zealand Cycle Trail.
 Enjoy a gentle descent through native bush back towards Hokitika.
 Continue south from there, tracing the dramatic coastline of the Tasman Sea.
 Your ride passes wetlands, native forest, and old mill sites, and stunning views of Lake Mahinapua can be seen with a short walk from the trail.
 On a clear day, you will see Mt.
 Cook and Mt.
 Tasman rising inland.
-Stop for lunch at the West Coast Treetop Café and enjoy dining al fresco while you take in the views of the Lake Maninapua valley beneath the canopy of the ancient Rimu and Kamahi trees.
+Stop for lunch at the West Coast Treetop Café, and enjoy taking in the views of the Lake Maninapua valley beneath a canopy of ancient Rimu and Kamahi trees.
 An optional Tree Tops Walk allows you to explore a unique perspective of the West Coast forest.

 After lunch, you continue to the town of Ross, to join the Ross Historic Goldfields walk for a glimpse of the township’s past.
 As you hike, you can stop to view old gold-mining sites such as tunnels and dams.
 The footpath ends at the original Ross Cemetery, where you can contemplate interesting headstones that portray the harshness of life in coastal New Zealand’s early mining days.